tangrongzhu/Karate-first-runner/README.md

 Add dependency in pom.xml file, copy and paste latest version from https://mvnrepository.com/artifact/com.intuit.karate

 # Execution
-Option 1: run .java file in IDE.(Have to create a java file to execute the tests) Option 2: using Karate extention, click Karate run directly in feature file.
+Option 1: run .java file in IDE.(Have to create a java file to execute the tests e.g. TestRunner.java) Option 2: using Karate extention, click Karate run directly in feature file.
 Remember the -DTest must input above .java file name to run the tests.